Heavy Duty On-Road Truck Loan Program

 What types of trucks and equipment qualify for financing?

-Qualified vehicles and equipment include heavy-duty trucks and buses (over 14,000 gross vehicle weight rating (GVWR)) equipped with engines certified to specified engine emission standards for 2007 and newer model year engines, diesel exhaust retrofits.
+Qualified vehicles and equipment include heavy-duty trucks and buses (over 14,000 gross vehicle weight rating (GVWR)) equipped with engines certified to specified engine emission standards for 2010 and newer model year engines.

 What is the maximum loan amount under the program?